 Every Kinsta client gets to chat with the same team members that support our large enterprise and Fortune 500 companies.
 Fun fact, we hire less than 1% of applicants who apply for our support team member positions.
 You won’t find a more knowledgable team anywhere else in the industry!

 11. You Have to Be Prepared for Viral Traffic

 Did you just hit the front page of Hacker News or Reddit?
 While that’s awesome, it also means your server better be up to the task.
 Your $10 droplet probably won’t cut it.
 If you have any uncacheable content you’re serving up, forget about it!

-At Kinsta, our auto-scaling technology essentially means that our infrastructure is ready to handle your sudden surges in traffic and load.
-With our isolated software container technology, hardware resources are allocated to each site container automatically by our virtual machines on an as-needed basis.
+At Kinsta, our scalable cloud hosting essentially means that our infrastructure is ready to handle your sudden surges in traffic and load.
+With our isolated software container technology, each site container has access to the underlying CPUs without any clock speed restrictions.
 The result is a hosting configuration that is secure and private by design while simultaneously allowing server resources to scale up or down as needed based on the demands of the site.